ryan-d-graham/UltranestProjects/README.md

 \]

 Sampling \(p(\theta|D)\) yields an **ensemble of solutions** instead of a single best-fit.
-This repository uses **nested sampling** (via [UltraNest]) to produce those samples and, when helpful, renders them as heat-maps or kernel-density curves.
+This repository uses **nested sampling** (via [UltraNest]) to produce those samples and, when helpful, renders them as heat-maps or kernel-density surfaces.

 ---